-Ecuador is located in the South America region at latitude -1.831239 and longitude -78.183406 and is part of the South American continent.
+Ecuador is located in the Andean region and is part of the South American continent.

-The DMS coordinates for the center of the country are:
+The DMS (Degrees, Minutes, Seconds) coordinates for the center of Ecuador are:

 You can see the location of Ecuador on the world map below: